And we’re back at it again with celebrity skincare! Fenty Beauty has just released its new skincare range- Fenty Skin!

 It is made with key ingredients Barbados cherry (acerola), an ingredient packed with more vitamin C than an orange to help brighten your skin; Ginkgo biloba, a tree extract antioxidant and skin-soothing agent that also helps control oil and clarify skin; Green tea, which is rich in antioxidants to help defend against environmental stressors; Fig, a desert-loving fruit that’s rich in antioxidants; and Quince, a rare fruit that thrives in rough, dry climates and is infused with minerals to help condition and hydrate your skin!
 It is oil-free and ideal for everyone.

 These ingredients are pretty great!
-They’re not too strong, nor will they overly strip your skin of necessary ingredients!
+They’re not too strong, nor will they overly strip your skin of the necessary ingredients!
 It’s a thorough formula and there isn’t anything bad to say about it.

 The chemical sunscreen is made with the active ingredients avobenzone (3%), homoslate (9), and octisalate (4.5%).
 Fenty Skin has steered clear of oxybenzone to brand the product coral reef-safe and it’s wonderful to see consistency in her campaign.